manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 It's a bit trickier in integration tests because we have to exit all of the go services to make them generate coverage reports.

-The steps we ended up taking to find the final percent was to
+The steps we ended up taking to find the final percentage was to

+Part 1:
 - compile services with `go test -c`,
 - add an http killswitch
+Part 2:
 - start test services & test them
-- stop the services by calling the http killswitch endpoint
+- stop the services by calling the http killswitch endpoint Part 3:
 - collect coverage reports from containers
 - merge them with gocovmerge.
 - get a shiny code coverage percentage.